In-patient luxury rehab center in Thailand

 depressed-woman-sitting-on-chair

 Depressive disorders include a persistent feeling of sadness, helplessness, and loss of interest.
 A person with depressive disorder finds it difficult to engage in normal daily activities.
-Sometimes they even think their life isn’t worth living.
+There are times when they even think their life isn’t worth living.

-Several causes could be behind depression.
+Several causes are behind depression.
 These causes include physical changes in the brain, changes in functions and effects of neurotransmitters, hormone imbalances, and inherited traits.

 Effects of depression are behavioral, psychological, and physical.
 The latter include weight gain, pain or physical illness, diabetes, and heart disease.
 Behavioral effects include relationship difficulties and conflicts, social isolation, and self-mutilation.
 Psychological effects include worsening of mental health due to depression.